open-condo-software/condo/packages/keystone/fields/EncryptedText/README.md

-# SymmetricEncryptedText
+# EncryptedText

-`SymmetricEncryptedText` field simplifies work with encrypted data.
+`EncryptedText` field simplifies work with encrypted data.
 It automatically encrypts text before storing in database and allows you to store data encrypted with different versions of keys.

 ## Basic usage